Svendolin/All-about-JQuery/readme.md

 ***
  CDNJS:
 * Shown in in the head of each HTML file.
 Dont forget to copy the most recent [CDNJS CODE FROM HERE](https://cdnjs.com/libraries/jquery) before you start a new project!
 Please dont forget to add this Script-tag BEFORE your Javascript link in your head-html!

-JQuery:
-* JQuery is a fast, small, and feature-rich JavaScript library.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
-[GET YOUR API HERE](https://api.jquery.com/)

-* Are you new to JQuery?
-Check out the  [LEARNING CENTER HERE](https://learn.jquery.com/)

 <br />
 <br />